 - How long will treatment last?
 What will it be like?
 Where will it be done?

 - How likely is it that the cancer will come back?
 Is there anything I can do to lower this risk?

 - What will we do if the treatment doesn’t work or if the cancer comes back?

 - What type of follow-up will I need after treatment?

 Along with these sample questions, be sure to write down some of your own.
-For instance, you might want more information about recovery times so you can plan your work or activity schedule.
-You may also want to ask about second opinions or about clinical trials for which you may qualify.
+For instance, you might want to ask about getting a second opinion or about clinical trials for which you may qualify.